smaclell/smaclell.github.io/_drafts/embrace-change.md

 perhaps the hardest part.

 Even now I doubt myself.
 Have I been a [phony][phony] for all these years?
 Am I a horrible programmer or worst?
-There is a interesting cognitive bias known as the [Dunning-Kruger][dk] effect where the truly incompetent cannot possibly know how bad they are.
+There is an interesting cognitive bias known as the [Dunning-Kruger][dk] effect where the truly incompetent cannot possibly know how bad they are.
 They lack the meta-thinking to understand their own faults.
 In short, you can be so bad you don't realize it.
 Is that me?